ftjuh/I2Cwrapper/README.md

 # Planned improvements

-- Interrupt mechanism support for TM1638I2C module
+- Interrupt mechanism support for TM1638liteI2C and PinI2Cmodule
+- Sonar sensor module  with support for 1 to n sensors
+- Infrared receiver module with support for 1 to n sensors
+- reintroduce diagnostics as a standalone module
+- enable debugging for the firmware by feature module, instead of macro (completely eliminate the need to edit `firmware.ino`)

 - ~~Self-adjusting I2C-delay~~
 - ~~Determine I2C-address from hardware pins~~
 - ~~Move I2C-address options (fixed, EEPROM, hardware pins) to modules~~